ldfracao/cloudofnews/README.md

 ### DISCLAIMER

-This repository offers no licenses
+This repository offers **no licenses**

-# cloudofnews

-The intention of this website is to crawl multiple news sources in order to create a wordcloud attached to specific dates.
+The intention of this project is to crawl multiple news sources in order to create a wordcloud attached to specific dates.